DataRSLI/DataCleanClass/CodeBook.md

    in any case.

 -  Fourth the script reads in the text files from the the working directory that are needed for data processing (e.g../test/y_test.txt")

--  Fifth the script binds the the rows from the data sets that were read in from the text files this allows for vertical integration of the dataframes Testset and Trainset
+-  Fifth the script binds the the rows from the data sets that were read in from the text files.

 -  Sixth the script reads in the feature data (feature.txt) then:

 		1. Names each column in the file
                 2. Assigns the Frequency Domain Signal Column to varible x
 		3. Pattern Matches using \\ to escape for grep and R